 Coding Guidelines - Perception of Soft Robots

-Before starting coding, if you have not mentally present the study and study design, please (a) click through our main study on risks and benefits of soft robots & read the scenario texts on (i) socially assistive robots + information “soft”, (ii) search and rescue robots + information “soft”, (b) read the yellow marked 250 words from our randomly created sub-word list generated by Shiny-App which we provide to you.
-The random sub-word list was created after summarization of all concepts that have been written by participants in our CAM-study, (c) read the coding guidelines below (the category system) several times, (d) the “to consider” section below and (e) the graphical representation of possible connections between the concepts at the end of the document (p.
+Before starting coding, if you have not mentally present the study and study design, please (a) click through our main study on risks and benefits of soft robots & read the scenario texts on (i) socially assistive robots + information “soft”, (ii) search and rescue robots + information “soft”, (b) read randomly created sub-word list generated by Shiny-App which we provide to you.
+The random sub-word list was created after summarization of a part of the concepts that have been written by participants in our CAM-study, (c) read the coding guidelines below (the category system) several times, (d) the “to consider” section below and (e) the graphical representation of possible connections between the concepts at the end of the document (p.
 6).
 It is strongly recommended to display the coding guidelines on a second screen during coding or to print them out in advance.

 Link to main study (click twice on the link to see both studies: (i) socially assistive and (ii) search and rescue robots): https://studien.psychologie.uni-freiburg.de/publix/BouM0e5AbxG?PROLIFIC_PID=111